zys5945/PythonLiveCoding/README.md

 ## Commands

-You can find demos in gifs folder.
+You can find demos in the [repository](https://github.com/zys5945/PythonLiveCoding), under the gifs folder.

 They are left out of this readme because of their file size.